By Tessa Flores

 With this information, you can better understand your customers and apply that knowledge to improve your site for a greater online experience and increased conversions.
 Insights into how your site is performing and how your customers are behaving help determine what parts of your site work and what parts need improvement.
 These tools should be used to track keywords that drive traffic to your site, your social channels, page performance, and trends over time.

-Eight Tools You Should Be Using
+Nine Tools You Should Be Using

 Different analytics produce different data, but the underlying goal is the same: to measure the performance of your web presence.
 We’ve divided the metrics into four different areas of focus, with two tools in each area, thus recommending eight tools you should be using: